Mikejo5000/vsts-docs-pr/docs/work/customize/reference/transition-xml-element.md

 ---
-title: TRANSITION XML element | VSTS & TFS
+title: TRANSITION XML element | Azure Codex & TFS
 description: Syntax and usage of the TRANSITION element used to specify a valid progression or regression from one state to another for a work item type ms.prod: devops ms.technology: devops-agile